b3n-byte/CS/documentation/sandbox.md

   range(2, 11, 2) would start values at 2 and jump by intervals of 2 hence the third argument so 2, 4, 6, 8 ,10 is output
 - A list comprehension such as squares = [value**2 for value in range(1,11)] combines a list and for loop and automatically appends each new item
+- for item in items[:3]: --- a for loop can be combined with a slice